 Thank you for your patience as we work together to troubleshoot your issue.
-Charging Issues All Other Device Issues CHARGING ISSUES If your device does not appear to be charging, please try these steps: Please first make sure your app is showing the most up to date information by logging out and back in or force closing....GO »
+Charging Issues All Other Device Issues CHARGING ISSUES If your device does not appear to be charging, please try these steps: First, make sure your app is showing the most up to date information by logging out and back in or force closing....GO »

 Notifications are sent for named places only.